GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/Opera_Unplaced_Tracks.md

 * The term "Scurvy Sister" appears to refer to the unnamed sister of the character Punk Scurvy from the fan-made One Piece World Wiki.

+&nbsp;

+# Ending Date, Birth concerns

+"Troll the ancient Yuletide carol"

+Deck the Halls

+Artist: Love to Sing
+Album: Christmas For Kids
+Released: 2012

+Deck the halls with boughs of holly
+'Tis the season to be jolly
+Don we now our gay apparel (Lesbian)
+Troll the ancient Yuletide carol (Matthew 4:19, Hive Mind trolling)
+See the blazing Yule before us (Hot ice / blazing lights on for Carol)
+Strike the harp and join the chorus (String the Hive Mind signals / radio devices)
+Follow me in merry measure (Happy measured, but Ep 9 pitch from Pirate Lady is better saturated with more happy)
+While I tell of Yuletide treasure
+Fast away the old year passes   (Season One End)
+Hail the new, ye lads and lasses
+Sing we joyous all together  (Pluribus, We The People)
+Heedless of the wind and weather